Christmas pudding: British Empire

 The custom of eating Christmas pudding was carried to many parts of the world by British colonists.
-It is a common dish in Australia, New Zealand, Canada and South Africa.
-Throughout the colonial period, the pudding was a symbol of unity throughout the British Empire.
+It is a common dish in Australia, New Zealand, Canada, and South Africa.
+Throughout the colonial period, the pudding was a symbol of unity throughout the British Empire, a message that was widely promoted through the media.

 In 1927, the Empire Marketing Board (EMB) wrote a letter to the Master of the Royal Household, requesting a copy of the recipe used to make the Christmas pudding for the royal family.
 The King and Queen granted Leo Amery, the head of the EMB, permission to use the recipe in a publication in the following November.
 The royal chef, Henry Cédard, provided it.
 In order to distribute the recipe, the EMB had to overcome two challenges: size and ingredients.
 First, the original recipe was measured to serve 40 people, including the entire royal family and their guests.
 The EMB was challenged to rework the recipe to serve only 8 people.
 Second, the ingredients used to make the pudding had to be changed to reflect the ideals of the Empire.
 The origins of each ingredient were carefully manipulated to represent some of the Empire's many colonies.
 Brandy from Cyprus and nutmeg from the West Indies, which had been inadvertently forgotten in previous recipes, made special appearances.
 However, there were a number of colonies that produced the same foodstuffs.
 The final recipe included Australian currants, South African stoned raisins, Canadian apples, Jamaican rum and English Beer, among other ingredients all sourced from somewhere in the Empire.
 After finalising the ingredients, the royal recipe was sent out to national newspapers and to popular women's magazines.
-Copies were also printed and handed out to the public free.
+Copies were also printed and handed out to the public for free.
 The recipe was a phenomenal success, as thousands of requests for the recipe flooded the EMB office.

-In 1931, an annual christmas market for the People's Dispensary for Sick Animals was held at the Royal Albert Hall on 24 and 25 November.
+In 1931, an annual Christmas market for the People's Dispensary for Sick Animals was held at the Royal Albert Hall on 24 and 25 November.
 A 10-ton Christmas pudding, the largest ever created up until that time, was featured.
 The recipe became known as the "Prince of Wales' Empire Christmas Pudding".
 The Times newspaper noted "The Lord Mayor of London has promised to give the pudding its first 'stir'.
 He will be followed by the High Commissioners of the Dominions, and afterwards the general public will have the chance of stirring it".
 The Prince of Wales (later Edward VIII) was then a patron of the PDSA charity.
 It was then divided up into 11,208 smaller puddings, which were distributed amongst the poor throughout the country.
 Manchester and Salford, for example, received 512 each.